 Should You Give a Whelping Dog Calcium?

-Once she’s in labor, supplementation is okay – in fact, it is desirable.
-Fast-absorbing calcium like Breeder’s Edge® Oral Cal Plus Gel used several times during the birthing process helps keep calcium levels up.
+Once she’s in labor, supplementation is okay – calcium – in fact, supplemented births are desirable.
+Fast-absorbing calcium like Breeder’s Edge® Oral Cal Plus Gel used several times during the birthing process helps keep blood calcium levels up.
 The pregnant dog will fine tune from the bone.
 Since she won’t be eating, a small amount of gel orally is the only choice.

 The pregnant dog that has had calcium issues in the past or is at a high risk for repeat eclampsia needs to be managed closely.
 Use Oral Cal Plus or an injectable calcium gluconate when whelping starts and six hours later.
 If you are seeing signs of ineffective labor, nervousness or muscle twitching, quickly give Oral Cal Plus orally or inject calcium gluconate immediately.